jonathanpepinmoore/jonathanpepinmoore/README.md

 ABOUT ME
 <p>I have a driver’s license</p>
 <p>I have a security clearance</p>
-<p>Spoke with Microsoft Legal about indenity theft in my community and in Hollywood and the the Virginia Joint Commission for discrimination and misdignosis, and missed oputunity at Oxford University because of community service board employees. at Microsoft Legal</p>
+<p>Spoke with Microsoft Legal about indenity theft in my community and in Hollywood and the the Virginia Joint Commission for discrimination and misdignosis, and missed oputunity at Oxford and Harvard University because of community service board employees at Microsoft Legal.
+I've also spoke with Microsoft Legal about my noraml contrast MRI and lawsuit against Morgan Maclure racing and SWVAMHI Dr. Barash.
+Also housing discrimination agianst a Royal Society of the Arts lifetime fellow and career neglegence.</p>

 <p>Letters of recomendation from Microsoft Co-Founder Bill Gates, CEO Steve Ballmer and President Brack Obama</p>

 Copyright 2025 Monster.com and Carrer Builder.